 First, before this or any update on your WordPress website, be sure to fully back up everything (files, database, etc) in a way that you can confidently restore to, in the event that things don’t go as planned.

-Finally, sometimes it’s necessary to go fully manual and run the database updates in a controlled environment, and then push the updated database back to the site.
+Finally, sometimes it’s necessary to run the database updates in a controlled environment, and then push the updated database back to the site.
 We have a detailed guide on how you can migrate local data to your live site here.